GeoNet/app-server-metrics/README.md

 # App Server Metrics

-Collect JVM and other metrics about your Java web application server with a simple war install.
+Collect JVM and other metrics for your Java web application server (e.g., Jetty, Tomcat) with a simple war install.

 ## Quick Start

-App Server Metrics can currently be sent to Librato Metrics.

 ### Librato Metrics

 Send metrics to Librato Metrics (https://metrics.librato.com/) every sixty seconds.
 See the dashboard images under `screen-shots`.

-1. Create a Librato Metrics account https://metrics.librato.com/
+* Create a Librato Metrics account https://metrics.librato.com/
-2. Create a key with Record Access for the Librato Metrics account.
+* Create a key with Record Access for the Librato Metrics account.
-3. Put the Librato user name and token in a file `/etc/sysconfig/webapp.app-server-metrics.properties`:
+* Put the Librato user name and token in a file `/etc/sysconfig/webapp.app-server-metrics.properties`:

 ```
   librato.user=some.user@mail.com
   librato.api.key=XXX
 ```

-4. Download a release war from http://geonet.artifactoryonline.com/geonet/public-releases/nz/org/geonet/app-server-metrics/
+* Download a war from http://geonet.artifactoryonline.com/geonet/public-releases/nz/org/geonet/app-server-metrics/
-5. Deploy the app-server-metrics war to you app server at `/app-server-metrics`.
+* Deploy the app-server-metrics war to you app server at `/app-server-metrics`.
-6. Log into Librato Metrics and create dashboards.
+* Log into Librato Metrics and create dashboards.
 The metrics are sent with the host short name as the source and the app server name added to the metric name.
 This makes them very suitable for using with dynamic instruments and dashboards.

 ### Other Metrics Targets